-The cemetery is open to the public at all times with access being through the front gate.
-The Parish Council reserves the right to make temporary closures at any time, as may be necessary for repairs, or in the interests of public safety.
+The Cemetery is open to the public at all times with access being by foot, through the lychgate.
+The Parish Council reserves the right to make closures as may be necessary for repairs, or in the interests of public safety at any time.